tjmelo/tmx-earth/README.md

 npm start
 ```

-For more instructions about developer envoirment, look at: [package.json](https://github.com/tjmelo/tmx-earth/blob/main/package.json)
+For more instructions about developer environment, look at: [package.json](https://github.com/tjmelo/tmx-earth/blob/main/package.json)

 :fire: Have a code fun!